muprosoftware/knowledge.muprosoftware.com/src/content/docs/en/introduction.md

 description: "Mu-PRO intro"
 ---

-This website presents you a collection of general mesoscale simulation guidance starting from environment setup to visualizing data.
-Most of these knowledge is universal to any mesoscale simulation, applying not only to Mu-PRO SDK and software, but also to any other simulation programs.
+This website presents you a collection of general guidance for computational materials science.
+Most of these knowledge is universal to any simulations, though we try to provide more discussion from the MuPRO perspective whenever appropriate.

+## MuPRO

-Mu-PRO aims to provide easy to use software solutions for mesoscale simulations.
+> Mu-PRO aims to provide easy to use software solutions for mesoscale simulations.
 Check out the Mu-PRO Github [**organization**](https://github.com/orgs/muprosoftware/) and [**discussion**](https://github.com/orgs/muprosoftware/discussions)!

 ### Mu-PRO SDK